famous-denver-boulder/famous-denver-boulder.github.io/README.md

 ###famous-denver-boulder.github.io

-This is the repo for the main meetup page.
+This is the for the dist build for the main meetup page.
 Well hack this together!

+The repo is at https://github.com/famous-denver-boulder/fang-repo